Hump behind the shoulders (Dorsocervical fat pad)

 - Certain medicines used to treat HIV/AIDS

-- Long-term use of certain glucocorticoid medicines, including prednisone, cortisone, and hydrocortisone
+- Long-term use of certain glucocorticoid medicines, including prednisone, dexamethasone, and hydrocortisone

 - Obesity (usually causes more generalized fat deposition)